-US Green Building Council Recognizes Adobe Facilities as Leading in Sustainable Operations
+US Green Building Council Recognizes Adobe as Sustainable Operations Leader

 Today at Greenbuild 2012, the world’s largest conference and expo dedicated to green, Adobe announced that its San Jose headquarters, as well as its San Francisco and Seattle buildings, have been re-certified for the second time as some of the greenest facilities in the world.
 Each building earned Platinum level-status under the LEED-EBOM (Leadership and Environmental Energy and Design – Existing Buildings: Operation and Maintenance) program of the U.S. Green Building Council (USGBC).

 Adobe has been innovating in the LEED green building movement for the past decade.
 In 2010, Adobe’s San Jose headquarters received the highest score ever awarded by the USGBC at that time.
 The company now has 22 LEED certifications worldwide, including Beijing and Noida, and 16 certifications at the Platinum level.
 Our latest re-certification puts us on track to achieve Adobe’s publicly stated goal of NetZero consumption in our United States owned facilities by 2015, which means our buildings will have zero net energy consumption and zero carbon emissions annually.

 Additionally, Adobe is the first to re-certify its buildings using LEED’s new software system.
 Adobe was the beta-tester for the system created by Zia for Buildings with the support of USGBC.
 The system is designed to maintain the ongoing reporting for LEED re-certifications.

 To learn more about our green initiatives, visit our Environmental Sustainability page.